 Petrol models are the best choice for really big areas or for professionals, as you can refuel them quickly and they're generally more powerful and therefore the most effective at cutting through swathes of long tough grass.
 Here's what to consider when buying.

 Straight or curved shaft?

 Petrol trimmers with curved shafts tend to be more common in the domestic trimmer range.
 Straight-shaft petrol trimmers, often referred to as brush cutters, tend to be more powerful and heavy duty than curved-shaft models, and can also have a longer reach.

-- Most petrol models have two-stroke engines, which are still the most common type of small petrol engine; that means you'll need to mix the fuel.
+- Most petrol models have two-stroke engines, which are still the most common type of small petrol engine; that means you'll need to mix the fuel with oil.
 Two-stroke oil for the fuel mix can be bought at hardware and auto stores, mower shops and petrol stations.

 - A clutch will stop the cutting head from spinning when the motor idles – this is safer while you're moving between areas.
 On clutchless models the line continually rotates when the motor's running so you'll need to exercise caution if you walk around while it's switched on.

 - Think carefully about the size and shape of your lawn, the type of grass, and the sort of edges and obstacles it contains (paths, walls, garden beds, trees and so on), and choose the type of line trimmer most suitable for your application(s).

 Cordless battery-powered models tend to have less cutting power than petrol trimmers but the gap is closing as battery technology improves, and they can be much more convenient for smaller yards.
-They're easier to start than petrol models (there's no pull-cord start, just a push of a button), safer as they don't use flammable petrol, and also quieter to use.
+They're easier to start than petrol models (there's no pull-cord start, just a push of a button), safer as they don't use flammable petrol, and also quieter.

 There are two numbers to consider when it comes to batteries: